A quick and easy Instant Pot Chicken Curry Recipe

 - generous amount oil (peanut or corn preferred)

-- 1 tbsp cumin/jeera seeds
+- 1 tablespoon cumin/jeera seeds

 TEMPERED OIL DRY SPICES (optional because spices remain whole)